rocstory/BookByBook/DesignPatternsHeadFirst/README.md

 * Group together a set of related products
 * Interface has to change if new products are added

+## Questions
+1. Why do we use interfaces instead of abstract classses and vise versa?

+We use interfaces only to describe an object.
+Abstract classes describe the object and set base functionality for subclasses to inherit.

 ## Resources

 ### Book Resources
 https://wickedlysmart.com/head-first-design-patterns/